kossrocks/beADoc/README.md

 With the following accounts you can access the application:

 Admin: username: admin, password: 12345
 Employee: username: employee, password: 12345
-Tester: username: tester, password: 12345
+Patient: username: patient, password: 12345

 ## Have fun with BeADoc!!!!